-Part 14 - Suspension and non-application of Meeting Procedures
+Part 14 - Suspension and non-application of local law

-14.1 Suspension of these Meeting Procedures
+14.1 Suspension of this local law

-- (1) A member may, at any time, move that the operation of one or more of the clauses of these Meeting Procedures be suspended. - (2) A member moving a motion under subclause (1) is to identify the clause or clauses to be suspended, and state the reasons for the motion, but no other discussion is to take place. - (3) A motion under subclause (1) which is seconded and carried is to suspend the operation of the clause or clauses to which the motion relates for the duration of the discussion on any matter, unless the meeting resolves otherwise.
+- (1) A member may, at any time, move that the operation of one or more of the clauses of this local law be suspended. - (2) A member moving a motion under subclause (1) is to identify the clause or clauses to be suspended, and state the reasons for the motion, but no other discussion is to take place. - (3) A motion under subclause (1) which is seconded and carried is to suspend the operation of the clause or clauses to which the motion relates for the duration of the discussion on any matter, unless the meeting resolves otherwise.

-14.2 When these Meeting Procedures do not apply
+14.2 When this local law does not apply

-- (1) In situations where - - (a) these Meeting Procedures have been suspended; or - (b) a matter is not regulated by the Act, the Regulations or these Meeting Procedures, the presiding member is to decide questions relating to the conduct of the meeting.
+- (1) In situations where -

+- (a) this local law has been suspended; or

+- (b) a matter is not regulated by the Act, the Regulations or this local law,

+the presiding member is to decide questions relating to the conduct of the meeting.